 Silent Directors (international) http://www.imdb.com/list/ls000038543/?publish=save Producers http://www.imdb.com/list/ls003918659/

 David Wark Griffith was born in rural Kentucky to Jacob "Roaring Jake" Griffith, a former Confederate Army colonel and Civil War veteran.
-Young Griffith grew up with his father's romantic war stories and melodramatic nineteenth-century literature that were to eventually mold his black-and-white, ...
+Young Griffith grew up with his father's romantic war stories and melodramatic nineteenth-century literature that were to eventually shape his movies.
+In 1897 ...